chartergreenm/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By constantly updating your knowledge and skills, you will become a valuable asset to any team or project.

 Another piece of wisdom in programming is the importance of writing clean, modular,and well-documented code.This not only makes your code easier to understand and maintain, but also reduces the likelihood of errors and bugs.
 To achieve this, follow the principles of SOLID programming, which stands for Single Responsibility Principle, Open/Closed Prority, Liskov Substitution Princinple, Interface Segregation Priniple, Dependency Inversion Principles.
 These principles will help you design better and more maintainable code, leading to a more efficient and reliable product.

+# 2024-01-03
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
+This will not only make you a more valuable asset to your team or company but also help you stay ahead of the competition.

+To stay current, make time to read blogs, follow industry leaders on social media, and attend conferences and workshops.
+Additionally, consider attending coding boot camps or online courses to learn new skills and brush up on existing ones.
+By constantly evolving your knowledge, you' ll be better equipped to tackle any challenge that comes your way.